Main Menu

 1. Copies of this policy shall be made available to all students and parents at the commencement of each school year.
 This policy shall also be available upon request in each principal’s office.

-2. The school district will provide annual notice to parents of the school district’s policy relating to a student’s absence from school for religious observance.
+2. The school district will provide annual notice to parents of the school district’s policy relating to a student’s absence from school for a religious or cultural observance.

 V. REQUIRED REPORTING